 The events and sites I have selected here are in no order of significance

 >10000 years ago

 The exact timing of the first people in North America is still not clear.
-What is clear, however, is that he Palaeo-Indians (Clovis and Folsum cultures) were not the first people.
+What is clear, however, is that the Palaeo-Indigenous (Clovis and Folsum cultures) were not the first people.
 There are several sites in North America and South America with convincing evidence of earlier occupations such as Meadowcroft Rockshelter in Pennsylvania that is dated to 16,000 years ago.

 The archaeological site at Monte Verde in southern Chile has been dated to nearly 15000 years ago.
 Back in North America the Paisley Caves in Oregon have human remains dated to just over 14000 years ago.